cosmos/ibc/spec/ics-2-consensus-verification/README.md

 interface Header {
   height: uint64
   proof: HeaderProof
-  base: Maybe[ValidityPredicateBase]
+  state: Maybe[ConsensusState]
   root: CommitmentRoot
 }
 ```
 where
+  * `height` is the height of the the consensus instance.
-  * `Proof` is the commit proof used by `Consensus.ValidityPredicate` to be verified.
+  * `proof` is the commit proof used by `Consensus.ValidityPredicate` to be verified.
-  * `Base` is the new verification function, if it needs to be updated.
+  * `state` is the new verification function, if it needs to be updated.
-  * `Root` is the new `CommitmentRoot` which will replace the existing one.
+  * `root` is the new `CommitmentRoot` which will replace the existing one.

 #### ValidityPredicate